 American Express offers three main Credit Card categories: travel and dining Cards, points Cards for everyday spending, and cash back Cards.

-Each Card category has three unique variations with different benefits and ways to earn rewards.
+Each Card category has several unique variations with different benefits and ways to earn rewards.

 The right Credit Card for you depends on your lifestyle and spending preferences.